Cops were sent to Maine gunman’s home weeks before massacres amid concern he ‘is going to snap and commit a mass shooting’ | KRDO

 After his release, there was another incident that led to the Army calling for a well-being check.

-The man and a friend who was a soldier were driving home from a casino when he started talking about people calling him a pedophile, the National Guard statement to Sagadahoc County Sheriff’s Office said.
+The man and a friend who was a soldier were driving home from a casino when he started talking about people calling him a pedophile, a statement to Sagadahoc County Sheriff’s Office said.

 “When [his friend] told him to knock it off because he was going to get into trouble talking about shooting up places and people, [he] punched him,” the statement said.
 “According to [the friend], [he] said he has guns and is going to shoot up the drill center at Saco and other places … [the friend] is concerned that [he] is going to snap and commit a mass shooting.”